Go to the Students section

 No, you cannot come to the University for any reason during your quarantine period.
 Once your quarantine period is over, you can take a Covid-19 test at the University if you need to come onto campus.

-You are only allowed to leave your room if you need to post your Covid-19 tests or in an emergency.
+You are only allowed to leave your room if you need to post your Covid-19 tests (if travelling from non-red list countries only), in an emergency, or in certain circumstances (see exemptions for not staying in a quarantine hotel if travelling from a red list country).

 Yes, our taxi service from the airport pages give details about how you can book a taxi to bring you to Oxford.